60decibels/pytrics/README.md

 >>>
 ```

-The above code shows the result of creating a new survey using the Ethiopian template.
+The above code shows the result of creating a new survey using the Ethiopian template (as denoted by the 2nd parameter of 'et').
 This survey is published and ready to accept responses on the returned URL.

+#### Supported Countries

-We have provided survey definitions for each of the following countries;
+We have provided survey definitions for each of the following countries (their two character iso code is provided in brackets for reference);

-1. Ethiopia
+1. Ethiopia (et)
-2. India
+2. India (in)
-3. Kenya
+3. Kenya (ke)
-4. Nigeria
+4. Nigeria (ng)
-5. Tanzania
+5. Tanzania (tz)

+#### Supported Languages

+At present we have only provided survey definitions in English.

 #### Extending this code